Grilled Tri-Tip Steak with Chimichurri Sauce features juicy, flavorful meat accented by a tangy herb sauce. Perfect for cookouts!

 Tri-tip roasts are also very budget-friendly: they approximate chuck roasts in cost.

-To this day, I don’t see tri-tip roasts often in my local grocery, but I am fortunate to have a provisions store close to my home that carries it on a regular basis (I just make sure to call in advance to be sure that they’re not sold out).
+To this day, I don’t see tri-tip roasts often in my local grocery.
+However, I am fortunate to have a provisions store close to my home.
+It carries tri-tip roasts on a regular basis (I just make sure to call in advance to be sure that they’re not sold out).

 Despite their continuing relative scarcity, all cows DO have tri-tips: it’s just a matter of cutting them.
 You can ask your butcher about the roast (be sure to do it well in advance!).
 If you get a “HUH?!” in response, tell the butcher that the tri-tip is the triangle/ boomerang shaped muscle located just under the bottom sirloin (on both sides of the cow).